ZapperDJ/prawarchiver/README.md

-## reddit html archiver
+## prawarchiver

-pulls reddit data from the [pushshift](https://github.com/pushshift/api) api and renders offline compatible html pages
+pulls data from the reddit api and renders offline compatible html pages

+this is a fork of [reddit-html-archiver](https://github.com/libertysoft3/reddit-html-archiver), but it uses the reddit api (praw) instead of pushshift.io api (psaw)

 ### install